Derek1086/JavaProjects/P2/README.md

 ## Tasks:

-Create 20 JUnit tests in total to test the methods of shoppingCart/*.java classes in src/main/java/project2
+Create 20 JUnit tests in total to test the methods of shoppingCart/*.java classes

 1. Implemented the JUnit tests to test
     *  - ShoppingCart.java (JUnit tests)